Paige Turco

-Jean Paige Turco (born May 17, 1965) is an American actress, best known for her role as April O'Neil in Teenage Mutant Ninja Turtles II: The Secret of the Ooze and Teenage Mutant Ninja Turtles III.
-Other notable roles include Melanie Cortlandt on the ABC soap opera All My Children, Terri Lowell in the CBS series The Agency, Gail Emory in the CBS series American Gothic and appearances in NYPD Blue, Party of Five and Person of Interest.
+Jean Paige Turco (born May 17, 1965) is an American actress, who portrayed April O'Neil in Teenage Mutant Ninja Turtles II: The Secret of the Ooze and Teenage Mutant Ninja Turtles III.
+Other roles include Dinah Marler on daytime’s Guiding Light on CBS, Melanie Cortlandt on the ABC soap opera All My Children, Terri Lowell in the CBS series The Agency, Gail Emory in the CBS series American Gothic and appearances in NYPD Blue, Party of Five and Person of Interest.
 From 2014 to 2019 she starred as Abigail Griffin in the post-apocalyptic drama series, The 100.

 Early life

 Turco was born to Joyce Jean (Jodoin) and David Vincent Turco in Boston, Massachusetts.
-At one year old her mother moved them to Springfield, Massachusetts where she was raised, after the death of her father.
+At one year old her mother moved them to Springfield, Massachusetts, where she was raised, after the death of her father.
 She is of Italian, French-Canadian and English ancestry.
 She took ballet lessons as a little girl and planned to become a classical ballerina.
-She attended the Walnut Hill School in Natick, Massachusetts graduating in 1983 and performed as a soloist at the New England Dance Conservatory, the Amherst Ballet Theatre Company, and the Western Massachusetts Ballet Company.
+She attended the Walnut Hill School in Natick, Massachusetts, graduating in 1983 and performed as a soloist at the New England Dance Conservatory, the Amherst Ballet Theatre Company, and the Western Massachusetts Ballet Company.
 An ankle injury ended the possibility of professional ballet.
 She remarked later, "I couldn't even go to the ballet anymore.
 It was too painful."
-Turco graduated from Bay Path College in Longmeadow, Massachusetts (1987) and majored in drama at the University of Connecticut.
+Turco graduated from Bay Path College in Longmeadow, Massachusetts, in 1987 and majored in drama at the University of Connecticut.

 Career

 Turco made her television acting debut in 1987, on the CBS soap opera Guiding Light as Dinah Marler, and appeared on the soap opera All My Children as Melanie Cortlandt.
 She replaced Judith Hoag in the role of April O'Neil in Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991) and later in Teenage Mutant Ninja Turtles III (1993).
 She then starred in a number of small films and returned to TV with a role in the short-lived 1994 NBC primetime soap, Winnetka Road, opposite Catherine Hicks.
 The following season, Turco starred in another short-lived series, CBS's cult classic American Gothic.
 She later had recurring roles in NYPD Blue as Officer Abby Sullivan and on Party of Five as Annie Mott, a single mother who is also a recovering alcoholic.
-She also played the romantic interest of real-life husband Jason O'Mara in Episode 15 of Life On Mars.
+She also played the romantic interest of her then real-life husband Jason O'Mara in Episode 15 of Life on Mars.